How to Use the Command 'mongorestore' (with Examples)

 Explanation:

-• --db database_name: Specifies the name of the target database where the BSON data will be imported.
+• --db database_name: This argument specifies the name of the database where the BSON data should be restored.
+It ensures that the data is correctly matched with the intended database.

 Example Output: